 Additional meteorological and geophysical parameters are required by AERMOD to estimate the surface energy fluxes and construct boundary layer profiles.
-Surface characteristics including albedo, Bowen ratio, and surface roughness length were determined for the area surrounding the KAWO meteorological station using the AERMET surface characteristic pre-processor; AERSURFACE (Version 20060); and the USGS 2016 National Land Cover (NLCD2016) land use, the USGS 2016 Impervious surface (MPRV2016), and the USGS tree canopy (CNPY2016) data sets (MRLC undated).
-The NLCD2016 data set used in the analysis has 30-m horizontal spacing and includes 21 land use categories.
-Monthly surface parameters were calculated using AERSURFACE and the methodology recommended by EPA guidance (EPA 2023, EPA 2020).
+Surface characteristics including albedo, Bowen ratio, and surface roughness length were determined for the area surrounding the SEA meteorological station using the AERMET surface characteristic preprocessor; AERSURFACE (Version 20060); and the USGS 2016 National Land Cover (NLCD2016) land use, the USGS 2016 Impervious surface (MPRV2016), and the USGS tree canopy (CNPY2016) datasets (MRLC undated).
+The NLCD2016 dataset used in the analysis has 30-m horizontal spacing and includes 21 land use categories.
+Monthly surface parameters were calculated using AERSURFACE and the methodology recommended by EPA guidance (EPA 2023; EPA 2020).

-Monthly albedo and Bowen ratio values were averaged over a 10-km by 10-km region centered on the KAWO meteorological station.
-An unweighted arithmetic average was used to calculate monthly albedo; and an unweighted geometric average was used to calculate monthly Bowen ratio.
-Monthly surface roughness values were calculated for twelve 30-degree sectors that extended 1 kilometer from the KAWO meteorological station.
-An inverse-distance-weighted geometric average was used to calculate monthly surface roughness length values for each of the 12 sectors.
+Monthly albedo and Bowen ratio values were averaged over a 10-kilometer (km) by 10-km region centered on the KSEA meteorological station.
+An unweighted arithmetic average was used to calculate monthly albedo, while an unweighted geometric average was used to calculate monthly Bowen ratio.